Degenerate diffusion with Preisach hysteresis: Statement of the problem

 The rate-independence of $G$ implies that for input functions $u(x,t)$ which are monotone in a time interval $t\in [a,b]$, a regular Preisach operator $G$ can be represented by a superposition operator

 with an increasing function $u \mapsto B(x,u)$ called a {\em Preisach branch\/}.
 Indeed, the branches may be different at different points $x$ and different intervals $[a,b]$.
 The branches corresponding to increasing inputs are said to be {\em ascending\/}, the branches corresponding to decreasing inputs are said to be {\em descending\/}.
-Referring again to the geometric interpretation mentioned above, the branch is represented by the integral of $\rho(x,r,v)$ over the area between the memory curves $v = \play_r[u](x,a)$ and $v = \play_r[u](x,t)$.
+Referring again to the geometric interpretation mentioned above, the branch is represented by the integral of $\rho(x,r,v)$ over the area between the memory curves $v = \play_r[\lambda,u](x,a)$ and $v = \play_r[\lambda,u](x,t)$.
 For example, the area of the moving gray zone in Figure~\ref{f2} measured in terms of the density $\rho$ describes the evolution of the descending branch from $u_4$ to $u_5$.
-For a regular Preisach operator, the functions $u \mapsto B(x,u)$ are always continuous and their derivatives $u \mapsto B_u(x,u)$ with respect to $u$ have bounded variation.
+For a regular Preisach operator, the functions $u \mapsto B(x,u)$ are always continuous and their derivatives $u \mapsto B_u(x,u)$ with respect to $u$ have locally bounded variation, see \cite[Lemma~II.3.18 and Proposition~II.4.14]{book}.
 In the situation of Figure~\ref{f2}, when $u$ crosses the value $u_3$ on the way from $u_4$ to $u_5$, the memory created by the local maximum at $u_3$ is erased, and $B_u(x,u)$ has a downward jump at $u = u_3$.
-In general, the derivative of an ascending branch can only jump up, and the derivative of a descending branch can only jump down, see again \cite[Section II.3]{book}.
+In general, the derivative of an ascending branch can only jump up, and the derivative of a descending branch can only jump down.
+In addition, for regular Preisach operators, the locally positive lower bound for the density $\rho$ guarantees at least local convexity/concavity of the branches, see again \cite[Sections~II.3 and II.4]{book}.
 It is also easy to understand why at a turning point $u_*$ the right derivative $B_u(x,u_*+)$ vanishes, and \eqref{e6a} holds.
 Indeed, if $|u - u_*| = \ve$, then the area of the triangle between the memory curves is $\ve^2/4$.

+As anticipated in the Introduction, in order to control the time derivatives of $u$ we have to restrict our analysis to convexifiable Preisach operators.
+The precise definition is given below.